 Based on the RCOI and the due diligence measures performed, the Company concluded that most of the Conflict Minerals that were necessary to the functionality or production of products manufactured, or contracted to be manufactured, by the Company during the reporting period originated in countries other than the Covered Countries.
 Specifically, the majority of vendors returned a completed CMRT that indicated sourcing from smelters/refiners not in the Covered Countries.
-One vendor indicated recycled or scrap sources of the Conflict Minerals.
+All vendors who returned a completed CMRT indicated that its Conflict Minerals did not originate from recycled or scrap sources.

 A small percentage of the Conflict Minerals purchased by the Company from vendors may have originated from the Covered Countries.
-Specifically, ten vendors returned a completed CMRT that indicated sourcing from two smelters located in a Covered Country, and some of the identified smelters/refiners indicated sourcing from multiple countries or provided incomplete mine information.
-In these cases, vendors provided sufficient justification that all the identified smelters/refiners were on the list of conformant or active smelters and refiners maintained by the RMI or participated in an equivalent cross-recognized assessment at the time the Conflict Mineral was sourced.
+Specifically, eleven vendors returned a completed CMRT that indicated sourcing from two smelters located in a Covered Country, and some of the identified smelters/refiners indicated sourcing from multiple countries or provided incomplete mine information.
+In these cases, vendors provided sufficient justification that all the identified smelters/refiners were on the list of conformant smelters and refiners maintained by the RMI or participated in an equivalent cross-recognized assessment at the time the Conflict Mineral was sourced.